Lady on a beach with a credit card in hand

 What protection does a credit card give?

 The protection provided by credit cards comes under Section 75 of the Consumer Credit Act.
-For a purchase to qualify it must a) be paid for using your credit card, and b) be above £100 and below £30,000.
+For a purchase to qualify it must be:

-1. If an item you’ve purchased is faulty or damaged.
-Under Section 75, you’d be entitled to either a refund or a replacement.
+1. If an item you’ve purchased is faulty or damaged, under Section 75, you’d be entitled to either a refund or a replacement.

 2. If something you’ve bought arrives and isn’t the same as the description it was sold under.